Review:

 score is between 0 and 5

-Watercolor paper is a specific type of paper designed for use with watercolor paints.
-It is typically made from wood pulp or cotton fibers and has a unique texture that allows watercolors to spread and blend effectively.
+Watercolor paper is a specialized type of paper designed for use with watercolor paints.
+It is typically thicker and more absorbent than regular paper, allowing the paint to spread and blend without warping the paper.

 Key Features